Scientific modelling

-Scientific modelling is a scientific activity, the aim of which is to make a particular part or feature of the world easier to understand, define, quantify, visualize, or simulate by referencing it to existing and usually commonly accepted knowledge.
+Scientific modelling is an activity that produces models representing empirical objects, phenomena, and physical processes, to make a particular part or feature of the world easier to understand, define, quantify, visualize, or simulate.
 It requires selecting and identifying relevant aspects of a situation in the real world and then developing a model to replicate a system with those features.
 Different types of models may be used for different purposes, such as conceptual models to better understand, operational models to operationalize, mathematical models to quantify, computational models to simulate, and graphical models to visualize the subject.

 Modelling is an essential and inseparable part of many scientific disciplines, each of which has its own ideas about specific types of modelling.
 The following was said by John von Neumann.

 There is also an increasing attention to scientific modelling in fields such as science education, philosophy of science, systems theory, and knowledge visualization.
 There is a growing collection of methods, techniques and meta-theory about all kinds of specialized scientific modelling.